alessandroragano/vinylset/README.md

 ## Paper and license
 If you use Vinylset please cite this paper:

-A. Ragano, E. Benetos, and A. Hines "Audio Quality Assessment of Vinyl Music Collections using Self-Supervised Learning", in IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP) 2023 (link will be up soon).
+A. Ragano, E. Benetos, and A. Hines "Audio Quality Assessment of Vinyl Music Collections using Self-Supervised Learning", in IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP) 2023 (link coming soon).

 The dataset is licensed under the Internet Archive [copyright policy](https://help.archive.org/help/rights/).